Deepam-iitm/demo/README.md

 # demo
-This is for practice onlyy
+This is for practice only
+this is the final time i am editing the file from m pc y